-Williams was the representative for Virginia's 17th congressional district from 1823 to 1825.
+Williams was the representative for Virginia’s 17th congressional district and was (unknown party).
+He served from 1823 to 1825.

 From Dec 1819 to Mar 1825, Williams missed 12 of 336 roll call votes, which is 3.6%.
 This is better than the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1819-May 1820||88||11||12.5%||52nd|

 The information on this page is originally sourced from a variety of materials, including: